 ✓ In-app chat functions.

 Why go through all the hassle of handling physical business cards and/or scanning them onto other apps when you can just open this app on your smartphone anywhere and do everything there?
-After all, you are bound to make an even stronger impression during networking when introducing a beneficial app other than being remembered as the guy who just trades business cards.
+After gustave a. larson, you are bound to make an even stronger impression during networking when introducing a beneficial app other than being remembered as the guy who just trades business cards, check this.

 Not forgetting to mention that AceConnectMe is also an environmentally sustaining app that avoids compromising more trees used for physical business cards while seeking to establish effective personal branding for individuals and improve their lifestyle and the way they connect with each other!